gavmere/LeagueOfLegendsAnalysis/README.md

 ### Our Question

-A commonly agreed-upon theory amongst many League of Legends players is that the Blue Side tends to have a significant advantage over the Red Side due to easier access to Rift Herald and Baron, which make it easier to attain objectives.
+A commonly agreed-upon theory amongst many League of Legends players is that the Blue Side tends to have a significant advantage over the Red Side due to easier access to Rift Herald and Rift Baron, which make it easier to attain objectives.
 Red Side typically has easier access to Dragons, but Dragons aren't as helpful when it comes to attaining objectives.
 As a result, the Blue Side typically sees a higher win rate.
 We will be exploring this theory throughout the project.

 **Question: Does the Blue Side have a significant advantage over Red Side in League of Legends?**